mattjmeier/gene-tooltips/docs/integration.md

 # Framework Integration

-Gene Tooltip JS is framework-agnostic.
+Gene Tooltips JS is framework-agnostic.
 Here's how to correctly initialize it in popular frameworks.
 The key is to call `GeneTooltip.init()` after the component has mounted and the DOM elements are available.

 > [!WARNING]
 > Some examples are hypothetical and untested.
 Future releases may include working example files for all, but any that are absent from the [`examples`](https://github.com/mattjmeier/gene-tooltips/tree/main/examples) folder on GitHub should be considered untested and experimental for the time being.